SubiyaCryolite/jds/README.md

 ### 1.2.1 Initialising the database

 In order to use JDS you will need an instance of DbContext.
-Your instance of DbContext will have to extend one of the following classes: - DbContextMySql;
+Your instance of DbContext will have to extend one of the following classes:
+ - MariaDbContext;
- - DbContextPostgreSql;
+ - MySqlContext;
- - DbContextTransactionalSql;
+ - OracleContext;
- - DbContextOracle; or
+ - SqLiteDbContext; or
- - DbContextSqlite
+ - TransactionalSqlContext

 After this you must override the **dataSource** property.